iz4tow/rigctl_gui/README.md

 This is a simple GUI for rigctl written in GO for hamlib enthusiast like me.

 ## Description
-This program alongside with Hamlib permit to send command to your radio using CAT protocol, very helpful for hamradio amateur like me.
+This program alongside with Hamlib permit to send command to your radio using CAT protocol, very helpful for hamradio amateurs.

 ## Install